jonas-mortensen-01/Blackjack/README.md

   Blackjack

 Description:
-  This project has been made using HTML, CSS and Typescrip with a vue framework to allow for better communication between the functional and visual aspects of the app
+  This project has been made using HTML, CSS and Typescript with a vue framework to allow for better communication between the functional and visual aspects of the app